2014, Sean McDonnell, New Hampshire

 semifinals.
 Wofford became the first Southern Conference team since 1998 to

 finish with a perfect record in conference play.
-Entering the 2012 season, he
+Through the 2014 season, he

 2002, Tommy Tate, McNeese State